1992 Major League Baseball postseason: Atlanta Braves vs. Pittsburgh Pirates

 The Braves returned to the NLCS the next year, but were upset by the Philadelphia Phillies in six games.
-They would win their next pennant in 1995, where they swept the Cincinnati Reds en route to winning the World Series.
+They would win their next pennant in 1995 in a sweep over the Cincinnati Reds en route to winning the World Series.

 1992 World Series

 Toronto Blue Jays (AL) vs. Atlanta Braves (NL)

 This was the first World Series which had games hosted outside the United States.
 The Blue Jays defeated the Braves in six games to win their first World Series title in franchise history, becoming the first team from Canada to win the World Series, as well as the first Canadian team to win a championship other than the NHL’s Stanley Cup.

-Tom Glavine out-dueled Jack Morris in Game 1, as he pitched a complete game in a 3-1 Braves victory.
+Tom Glavine out-dueled Jack Morris in Game 1, as he pitched a complete game in a 3–1 Braves victory.
 In Game 2, the Blue Jays overcame a one-run Braves lead late thanks to a two-run home run from Ed Sprague Jr. in the top of the ninth, evening the series headed to Toronto.
-The Blue Jays took the lead in the series with a 3-2 win in Game 3.
-Jimmy Key out-dueled Glavine in Game 4 as the Blue Jays won 2-1 to take a 3-1 series lead.
+In the first World Series game played in Canada, the Blue Jays overcame a late Braves lead to win Game 3, capped off by a walk-off RBI from Candy Maldonado in the bottom of the ninth.
+Jimmy Key out-dueled Glavine in Game 4 as the Blue Jays won 2–1 to take a 3–1 series lead.
 However, the Braves were not done yet.
-In Game 5, Morris was handed his second loss of the series as he was badly outdueled by John Smoltz as the Braves blew out the Blue Jays, 7-2, to send the series back to Atlanta.
-Game 6 went into extra innings, and the Blue Jays took the lead for good with two runs scored in the top of the eleventh.
+In Game 5, Morris was handed his second loss of the series, where he was badly outdueled by John Smoltz in a Braves blowout win to send the series back to Atlanta.
+Game 6 went into extra innings, and in the top of the eleventh, the Blue Jays took the lead for good with a two-run RBI double from Dave Winfield.
 The Braves put up one more run in the bottom of the inning to cut the Blue Jays' lead to one, but relief pitcher Mike Timlin was able to preserve the lead as the Blue Jays clinched the title.

 This was the first major league championship won by a team from Toronto since 1967, when the NHL’s Toronto Maple Leafs won their 13th and most recent Stanley Cup.

-The Braves would not return to the World Series until 1995 where they defeated the Cleveland Indians in six games.
 The Blue Jays returned to the World Series the following year, and defeated the Philadelphia Phillies in six games to repeat as champions.

+The Braves would return to the World Series in 1995, and defeated the Cleveland Indians in six games to end a 38-year championship drought.

+Broadcasting

+This marked the third year of a four-year agreement with CBS to televise all postseason games nationally in the United States.